DSACle/evictiontracker/README.md

 The DSA Cleveland evictions tracker is a java command line tool designed to parse evictions data.

 ## Windows Instructions
-**First-time users only**:
+### Getting Started
-- Download and install the latest version of Java from https://java.com/en/download.
+**First-time users only**, be sure to download and install the latest version of Java from https://java.com/en/download.
 If Java 8 is already installed on your computer you can skip this step, but there is no harm in re-installing over an existing version if you are unsure.

-**Returning users**, check for any new [releases](https://github.com/DSACle/evictiontracker/releases) since your last use:
+**Returning users**, check for any new [releases](https://github.com/DSACle/evictiontracker/releases) since your last visit:
 - If needed, download the latest version by clicking "Assets" and then `evictionsparser.zip`.
 If prompted, save the file to your computer before trying to open it.
 - Extract the ZIP file.
 This can be done with the default Windows tool (right-click, "Extract All...", click through the prompts) or dedicated software like 7-zip.

-**All set with the above?**
+### Running The Application
 - Open the `evictionstracker` folder so that you can see `parser.jar`, `parse.bat`, and `parse`.
 Leave this window aside for a moment.
 - On your keyboard press *Windows key + R* and type `powershell` in the window that appears.
 This should open a blue window called "Microsoft PowerShell".
 - Now we have to point PowerShell into the right folder.
 Type `cd` ("change directory") followed by a space.
 Return to the `evictionstracker` window you left aside earlier and click into the address bar (where it shows something like "This PC > Downloads > evictionstracker" -- clicking into this box should cause that text to change into something more like `C:\Users\yourname\Downloads\evictionstracker`).
 Copy this and paste it into PowerShell with *Ctrl+V*, then hit Enter.